December 1, 2024: The specific course information below is updated for the spring semester beginning February 2025.

 This level shifts the focus away from Song and onto Story and Poetry.
 The students will be lead through classic works of fiction, written in the literary tradition that precedes our modern era, learning to read them metaphorically, based on universal story forms and patterns, images and metaphors that have connected humans from ancient times to the middle ages, only lost in our modern era.

-Fall, 2024 I am offering two separate courses in this category.
+Spring, 2025 I am offering two separate courses in this category:

-Students who have taken the Fairy Tale class (see below), as well as those in the Spring, 2024 GLT class, which covered the first two Narnia books and Tolkien’s The Hobbit, will have an edge up on this metaphorical way of reading, but we will do our best to bring others up to speed by reading some shorter works (most likely a fairy tale and a myth) in the first two weeks, demonstrating the standard patterns and images.
+Students who have taken the Fairy Tale class (see below), as well as those who have previously taken GLT classes, will have an edge up on this metaphorical way of reading, but we will do our best to bring others up to speed by reading some shorter works (most likely a fairy tale and a myth) in the first week, demonstrating this traditional approach to story, noting standard story patterns, shapes, and images.

 REGISTRATION

-To register, please fill out the Google Form at this link.
+To register, please fill out the Form at this link.

 If you’d like to discuss it further, feel free to contact me here.